 types of drag racing, including blown alcohol, Pro Stock, Comp Eliminator, sport

-a growing popularity amongst racers in the Pro Mod ranks.
-Some of the top
+growing popularity amongst racers in the Pro Mod ranks.
+Some of the top Pro Mod

-Pro Mod teams running supercharged or turbocharged, alcohol-burning engines in
+teams running supercharged or turbocharged, alcohol-burning engines in NHRA,

-NHRA, NCMA, SCSN, PSCA and PDRA, use engines built by Pro Line Racing.
-The folks
+NCMA, SCSN, PSCA and PDRA, use engines built by Pro Line Racing.
+The folks at

-at Pro Line put BME Forged Aluminum Racing Pistons in every alcohol-burning
+Pro Line put BME Forged Aluminum Racing Pistons in every alcohol-burning engine